-New mural unveiled on South Side
+New mural unveiled on city's North Side

 YOUNGSTOWN — Northside community stakeholders unveiled a mural at the corner of Elm Street and Baldwin Street celebrating the UN Sustainable Development Goals this morning.